 Competitor Rates – Competitor rate definition and usage.

-5. Expenses – The following information regarding the expense assumptions used by the company in performing a principle-based valuation:
+5. Expenses – The following information regarding the expense assumptions used by the company in performing a principle-based valuation under VM-20:

-Allocating Expenses to PBR Policies – Methodology used to allocate expenses to the individual life insurance policies subject to a principle-based valuation.
+Allocating Expenses to PBR Policies – Methodology used to allocate expenses to the individual life insurance policies subject to a principle-based valuation under VM-20.

 b.
 Allocating Expenses to Model Segments – Methodology used to apply the allocated expenses to model segments or sub-segments within the cash-flow model.

 c.
-Inflation – Assumption and source.

-d.
 Expense Margins – Methodology used to determine margins.

-6. Assets – The following information regarding the asset assumptions used by the company in performing a principle-based valuation:
+6. Assets – The following information regarding the asset assumptions used by the company in performing a principle-based valuation under VM-20:

-Starting Assets – The amount of starting assets supporting the policies subject to a principle-based valuation, and the method and rationale for determining such amount.
+Starting Assets – The amount of starting assets supporting the policies subject to a principle-based valuation under VM-20, and the method and rationale for determining such amount.

 b.
-Asset Selection – Method used and rationale for selecting the starting assets and apportioning the assets between the policies subject to a principle-based valuation and those policies not subject to principle-based valuation.
+Asset Selection – Method used and rationale for selecting the starting assets and apportioning the assets between the policies subject to a principle-based valuation under VM-20 and those policies not subject to principle-based valuation under VM-20.

 c.
 Asset Segmentation – Method used and rationale for allocating the total asset portfolio into multiple segments, if applicable.